 Up to 25 people can fit on the boats and usually they will pack out the public boats to the maximum.
 We opted for a private boat for the 4 of us, paying 250,000 IDR each.

-Known for its beautiful fish, turtles and underwater statues, a snorkelling trip is a must when visit the Gili Islands.
+Known for its beautiful fish, turtles and underwater statues, a snorkelling trip is a must when visiting the Gili Islands.

 3. Hop The Beaches